dasifefe/rust-game-development-frameworks/README.md

 Some open-source games made in Rust:

 - [RecWars](https://github.com/martin-t/rec-wars) A multiplayer top-down tank shooter.
 Already has some basic gameplay and a playable browser version.
+- [RustCycles](https://github.com/rustcycles/rustcycles) A third person arena shooter that's about movement, not aim.
+You have to be smart and think fast.
+  - State of development: *This is just barely a prototype.
+There's no real gameplay yet, just the engine's default physics and some primitive networking.*

 ## Graphics-only